Is Fringe something for you?

 Contrary to what the initial negative reviews indicated and predicted the show got better and better.
-The show has smart story line.
-Clearly it was a TV show that was ahead of it’s time.
+The show has a smart storyline.
+Clearly, it was a TV show that was ahead of its time.

 Why season 1?

 You have to start from the beginning.
-It’s sound logical right?
-But believe it or not many people have chosen not to start with season 1, mainly because of what’s been said the reviews, which was not a good idea.
+It sounds logical, right?
+But believe it or not many people have chosen not to start with season 1, mainly because of what’s been said in the reviews, which was not a good idea.

-It’s not that the first few episodes aren’t good (they are), it’s just that the story gets more interesting once the inter-connectivity of the occurrences of “The Pattern” take form.
+It’s not that the first few episodes aren’t good (they are), it’s just that the story gets more interesting once the inter-connectivity of the occurrences of “The Pattern” takes form.
 In other words when the series makes the jump from feeling episodic to serialized.
-Once you get into that main story-line… it’s great.
+Once you get into that main storyline… it’s great.